Gyakobo/multi-threading/README.md

 ## The OpenMP - open Multi-processing library

-Just as a side note the **OpenMP** library comprises of the following parts
+Just as a side note the **OpenMP** library comprises of the following parts.
+Also feel free to download, edit, commit and leave feedback to the project.

 ### Compiler Directives